Tuesday, December 22, 2009

 Here's the picture he drew of me (backwards again from being taken on my computer).
 It totally resembles me, right?

-of me and Jin on Elf Yourself.
+In the spirit of the holidays I made a little video of me and Jin on Elf Yourself.
 I sent it to her, and she told me she almost cried watching it she was laughing so hard.
 Its a pretty common website among my friends and I during the holidays, but Sang Jin had never seen it before and she thought it was absolutely hilarious.
 Made one for the fam too, so you can watch Bob break it down here.
 You can also see us in the country version and the singing version.

 Next week is finals for my students, which means no teaching and lots of time for skyping everyone!
 Also, I'd like to send some Christmas cards home to people so leave your addresses please and I'll send you some (don't judge me on the improper English, I'm just working with what I can get over here).